flightaware/tohil/README.md

    - `returns: the final return value`
    - `side effects: executes code in the Tcl interpreter`
    - **Do not use with substituted input**
    - `evalString` may be any valid Tcl code, including semicolons for single line statements or multiline blocks
-   - errors reaching the Tcl interpreter top level are raised as an exception
+   - uncaught tcl errors tracing back all the way to the the tohil interface are raised as a python exception

-As it can be tricky to invoke Tcl using eval and not getting possibly unwanted side effects if arguments contain tcl metadata such as square brackets and dollar signs, a direct argument-for-argument tohil.call is provided where tcl will not do variable and command substitution on its arguments and keep funny business to a minimum.
+As it can be tricky to invoke Tcl using eval and not getting possibly unwanted side effects if arguments (such as data!) contain tcl metadata such as square brackets and dollar signs, a direct argument-for-argument tohil.call is provided where tcl will not do variable and command substitution on its arguments and keep funny business to a minimum.

 ```python
 >>> import tohil